translate/pootle/docs/server/upgrading.rst

 * Familiarize yourself with :doc:`important changes </releases/index>` in
   Pootle over the versions.

-* If you want to change the database backed then have a look at the :doc:`database migration <database_migration>` page first.
+* If you want to change the database backend then have a look at the :doc:`database migration <database_migration>` page first.
+We discourage using SQLite, so if you are using it please migrate to a real database server.

 * Ensure that you meet all the :ref:`hardware requirements
   <installation#hardware_requirements>` for the newer version.